wiegerw/nerva-rowwise/README.md

 The documentation consists of several parts:
 * A [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-c++.html) that explains the implementation.
 * A [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) that explains the Python interface.
-* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of the execution of MLPs.
+* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of key components of neural networks.

 The following papers about Nerva are available: